 You’ve just landed the client.
 You’re setting up all the tracking.
-Both parties are excited to get started, and suddenly the client tells you, “I’m sorry, but we can’t grant Google Analytics Administrative Access to your company.”
+Both parties are excited to get started, and suddenly the client tells you, “I’m sorry, but we can’t grant Google Analytics Admin Access to your company.”
 Most of us have been in this scenario, and it can be rather disheartening.
-There are plenty of reasons to allow an agency admin access, and the few reasons to deny the access are often based out of irrational fear.
+There are plenty of reasons to allow your agency admin access, and the few reasons to deny the access are often based out of irrational fear.

 What does Admin Access Grant You?

 - Goal Creation: This part is so critical.
 Every new Thank You/Confirmation Page or funnel that needs to be set up helps in determining whether goal metrics are being met.
 Often, goals are not fully set up or are set up incorrectly.
 While Advanced Segmentation can frequently help determine this information, and it is retroactive, it is not the be-all-end-all.
 Goals don’t require any digging to investigate.
-They can be fed back into Google AdWords as conversions, and ecommerce revenue, products, etc. can be tracked this way.
+They can be fed back into Google AdWords as conversions, and e-commerce revenue, products, etc. can be tracked this way.

 - Filter Creation: Filters are critical for accurate data.
 Internal users will constantly hit the website, thereby skewing data.

 - Profile Creation & Editing: What if a user wants certain portions of a website tracked separately, like mobile clicks?
 What if they want to track SEO or PPC separately?
 Additional profiles, while not retroactive, are perfect for this.
 Filters would need to be created for each one.

 - Tie into Google AdWords: Profiles can be tied into AdWords, but only at the Administrator level of access.
 Analytics and AdWords count things somewhat differently.
 When they are tied together, it makes the AdWords data far more accurate and easy to use.